thingsboard/thingsboard.github.io/docs/edge/getting-started.md

 You may also use:
 * [Bulk provisioning](/docs/user-guide/bulk-provisioning/) to provision multiple devices from a CSV file using UI;
-* [Device provisioning](/docs/user-guide/device-provisioning/) to allow device firmware to automatically provision the device, so you don't need to configure each device manually;
 * [REST API](/docs/api/) to provision devices and other entities programmatically;

 ## Step 2.
-Provision Device from ThingsBoard Edge to ThingsBoard CE/PE server (cloud)
+Provision Device from ThingsBoard Edge to ThingsBoard CE server (cloud)

 ## Step 3.
 Connect device